Information For Property Owners

 Will I get a notice of the new assessment by mail?

-You may receive a notice in some years.
-The Department of Assessment is required to mail a notice if it increases the assessment and in some other situations, and may send notices even when they are not required.
-But failure to receive a notice, even one that is required, does not extend your time to file an appeal.
+You may receive a notice in some years from The Department of Assessment.
+But failure to receive a notice does not extend your time to file an appeal.

 If I did not get a notice can I assume that next year’s assessment is the same as this year’s?